不正之风

 - Opposite Idioms:

-- 廉洁奉公 (lián jié fèng gōng): To be incorruptible and devoted to public duty.
+- 廉洁奉公 (lián jié fèng gōng): To be honest, incorruptible, and devoted to public service.

 6. Summary